Mahler equations for Zeckendorf numeration: Introduction

-Furthermore in Theorem~\ref{thm:main-Z}, we bound the state set of $𝒜$ as a function of $P$ and the golden ratio~$φ$, which is intimately connected to the Zeckendorf numeration.
+The proof of Theorem~\ref{thm:main-Z-intro} is obtained by combining the proof of Theorem~\ref{thm:main-thm-1}, along with the tracking of the linearity defect of~$ϕ$.
+Furthermore in Theorem~\ref{thm:main-Z} we bound the state set of~$\mathcal{A}$ as a function of~$P$ and the golden ratio~$φ$ although we leave open the question of whether this bound is tight.
 Conversely in Corollary~\ref{cor:regular-is-mahler} we see that Z-regular series are solutions of a Z-Mahler equation.
-Finally, as in the classical case, we show in Section~\ref{sec:non-regular}, that the restriction to isolating equations is needed for our construction.

-We remark that our results can be generalised to numeration systems generated by recurrences whose characteristic polynomial is the minimal polynomial of a Pisot number.
-In particular one can use general results of Frougny and Solomyak \cite{Frougny-1992,Frougny-Solomyak-1992}, namely that \emph{normalisation} of expansions can be realised by automata.
+Becker and Dumas give examples of non-isolating Mahler equations whose solutions are not $k$-regular.
+Similarly, we show in Section~\ref{sec:non-regular} that the restriction to isolating equations is needed for our construction.
+Finding a complete characterisation of regular sequences is still open in general, although it has been solved in \cite{Bell-Chyzak-Coons-Dumas} for $R=\mathbb{C}$.
+See also \cite{Coons-Spiegelhofer} for a general exposition of regular sequences, as well as recent developments.
+At the moment we do not know how to extend the work of \cite{Bell-Chyzak-Coons-Dumas} to obtain a complete characterisation of Z-regular sequences; what they do is based on roots of polynomials over $\mathbb C$; we do not have the right setting for this.